docsforadobe/javascript-tools-guide/7 - Integrating External Libraries/loading-and-using-shared-libraries.rst

 Loading and using shared libraries
 ==================================
-To load an external shared library into JavaScript, create a new :ref:`ExternalObject object <missing link>`.
+To load an external shared library into JavaScript, create a new :ref:`externalobject-object`.
 The instance acts as a container and manager for the JavaScript interface to the library.
 It provides a logging facility that prints status information to the JavaScript Console in the ExtendScript Toolkit, to help you debug your external library use.